 At the same time, his bookstore was much more open and welcoming than the typical French antiquarian business, in which only selected clients get to see the top-quality books hidden in a back room or upstairs.

-“He cut his own swath,” said William Wyler, a partner in Ursus Books and Prints in Manhattan.
+William Wyler, a partner in Ursus Books and Prints in Manhattan.
 “He just bought great books, and if he liked you, he sold them to you.”

 Over the years Mr. Berès’s collection included a 1670 edition of Pascal’s “Pensées,” a 20-volume edition of Balzac’s “Comédie Humaine” inscribed “to my dear mother from her devoted son Honoré,” and a first edition of “Madame Bovary” sent to Alexandre Dumas by the author with a note, “The homage of an unknown, Gve Flaubert.”